amateescu/search_api_solr/modules/search_api_solr_defaults/README.md

 running the drush command
 ```
 cd $DRUPAL/htdocs
-drush search-api-solr-get-server-config default_solr_server config-d8.zip $SOLR_VERSION
+drush search-api-solr-get-server-config default_solr_server config-drupal.zip $SOLR_VERSION
 ```
 where $SOLR_VERSION is the minimum Solr version you target, e.g. 7.4.0.

-You need to set the files in this archive as configuration of the collection (default 'd8').
+You need to set the files in this archive as configuration of the collection (default 'drupal').
 How this can be achieved depends on your setup (which access you have to the Solr server, and whether you run a traditional setup or Solr cloud).
 Please refer to the Solr documentation or the support of your Solr provider.